egeoffrey/egeoffrey-notification-buzzer/README.md

 ## Version

-The version of this egeoffrey-notification-buzzer is 1.0-7 on the development branch.
+The version of this egeoffrey-notification-buzzer is 1.0-8 on the master branch.